-Cecilia L. Ridgeway is the Lucie Stern Professor of Social Sciences in the Sociology Department at Stanford University.
+Cecilia L. Ridgeway is the Lucie Stern Professor of Social Sciences, Emerita, in the Sociology Department at Stanford University.
 She is particularly interested in the role that social hierarchies in everyday social relations play in the larger processes of stratification and inequality in a society.
 Much of her research focuses on interpersonal status hierarchies, which are hierarchies of esteem and influence, and the significance of these hierarchies for inequalities based on gender, race, and social class.
-She recently served as the President of the American Sociological Association (2012-13).
+She served as the President of the American Sociological Association in 2012-13.

 Recent projects have also included the development and empirical tests of status construction theory, which is a theory about the power of interactional contexts to create and spread status beliefs about social differences.
 Examples of this work can be found in papers such as “How Easily Do Social Differences Become Status Distinctions?
 Gender Matters,” (American Sociological Review, 2009), “Consensus and the Emergence of Status Beliefs (Social Forces 2006), “Creating and Spreading Status Beliefs” (American Journal of Sociology, 2000), “How Do Status Beliefs Develop?
 The Role of Resources and Interaction (American Sociological Review, 1998), and “The Social Construction of Status Value: Gender and Other Nominal Characteristics” (Social Forces, 1991).

 Correll, Shelley J., Cecilia L. Ridgeway, Ezra Zuckerman, Sharon Jank, Sara Jordan Bloch, Sandra Nakagawa.
 2017.
 “It’s the conventional thought that counts: How third-order inference produces status advantage.”
 American Sociological Review 82(2): 297-327.